 【嘉義 佐一茶屋】Chaya Zoy in Chiayi, Taiwan

 After our invigorating hike in Alishan, my partner Gabriel and I hopped on the bus down the mountains.
-As we neared the Mist of Trails, Gabriel pointed out a few afternoon tea spots that he had saved on his Google.
+As we neared the Mist of Trails, Gabriel pointed out a few afternoon tea spots that he had saved on his Google map.
 Among them, Chaya Zoy (佐一茶屋) caught my attention.

-What makes this place truly special is its traditional afternoon tea seating and stunning scenic mountain views while you enjoy your tea and dessert.
+What makes this place truly special is its traditional afternoon tea seating and stunning scenic mountain views, which you can enjoy while enjoying your tea and dessert.

-Drawn by the promise of breathtaking views and delicious food we saw in the Google photos, Gabriel and I couldn't resist the allure of this hidden gem.
-And so, our adventure unfolded!
+Drawn by the promise of breathtaking views and delicious food we saw in the Google photos, Gabriel and I couldn't resist the magnetism of this hidden gem.
+And so, our adventure began!

 ༘ 🌱☁️ 🍵 .˚